bradygg/CyberSecurityProject1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 What is the main advantage of automating configuration with Ansible?

 -Anisble automation is a simple and fast way of installing/deploying resources or programs in cloud environments for multiple machines massively reducing risks of errors by deploying manually.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

-- ...
-- ...
+*SSH into JumpBoxProvioner (ssh azuresuer@13.67.211.88)

+*start/attached to ansible docker (sudo docker start  relaxed_goldwasser) & (sudo docker attach relaxed_golnwasser)

+*Cd’d into /etc/ansible and created the ELK playbook (nano elk.yml)

+*Ran Elk playbook in the directory (ansible playbook elk.yml)

+*Finally SSH into ELK-Server to verify up an running ( ssh azureuser@10.2.0.4)

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.